-Here are some fun options to help add some excitement to your Frostbite 55 weekend.
+Here are some fun options to help add some excitement to The Frostbite weekend.
 All options need to be self-organized!

 Host a Post-ski Pie Party

 Invite your friends and teammates, new and old, to a pie party after the race!
-Rules are simple - before the Frostbite 55, everyone bakes a pie - sweet or savoury - to share a dinner with friends once you've left the ski club.
+Rules are simple - before The Frostbite, everyone bakes a pie - sweet or savoury - to share a dinner with friends once you've left the ski club.
 The pies are delicious, the company is lovely, and you get to share your best stories from the trail.

-Carry-on a tradition that started due to a friend's birthday taking place on the same day as the 2014 Frostbite 50!
+Carry-on a tradition that started due to a friend's birthday taking place on the same day as the 2014 Frostbite 50, which also took place March 14 (international Pi Day)!

 Above, inspiration from the first pie party.